Table of Contents

 Solid Body Electric Ukulele

 The electric ukulele is a fairly new invention, first appearing on the market in the early 2000s.
 These ukes are designed to be played through an amplifier.
-This gives them a much louder sound than acoustic ukuleles.
-Electric ukuleles are available in both soprano and concert sizes.

 They have a solid wood body, which means they don’t make much sound unless plugged into an amplifier.
 They also come with either nylon or steel strings, so this will also determine their volume and sound.